webdiscus/html-bundler-webpack-plugin/README.md

         },
       },
       loaderOptions: {
+        // define preprocessor as the function that shoud return a string or promise
         preprocessor: (template, { data }) => Mustache.render(template, data),
       },
     }),
   ],
 };
 ```

 #### [↑ back to contents](#contents)
 <a id="using-template-nunjucks" name="using-template-nunjucks" href="#using-template-nunjucks"></a>